Skip to content

 Mobile (490px and smaller)

-• Smallest breakpoint for all mobile devices and below [Fig.11]
+• Smallest breakpoint for all mobile devices and below [Fig.9]

 • Consideration of the smallest device (iPhone SE with 320px viewport width)

-As one implement responsive design in apps, one has to check for this breakpoint as the h2 tends to be too large for this view.
-Maybe small adjustments are needed here.
+As one implement responsive design in apps, one has to check some elements for this breakpoint as the h2 tends to be too large for this view, regarding long words.

 We currently try to target "iPhone SE 1st gen" as the lowest supported (CSS) resolution: 320 x 568